TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 $content = Nette\Utils\Strings::replace($content, '#{var \$?(.*?) = \$?(.*?)}#s', '{% set $1 = $2 %}');
 ```

 It's nice that you don't have to deal with PHP native edge-cases of regular expressions.
-I think regulars are difficult enough to work with, so this peace comes very handy.
+I think regulars are difficult enough to work with, so this piece comes very handy.

 ### A `contains()` Method